IDPF/a11y-guidelines/README.md

 1. Copy the source files in the /guidelines directory to /build/html/EPUB
 2. Run the createEPUB.pl script in /build/html
 3. After the script finishes, copy the /build/html/EPUB folder to /build/epub3-accessiblity-guidelines
-4. Run epubcheck with the -save option to generate the packaged file
+4. Run epubcheck with the -save option to generate the packaged file (use the -e flag to suppress warnings about file extensions)
 5. Copy the generate EPUB file to the /guidelines/book directory
-6. Create a dated copy of the file for backup purposes (add -yyyymmdd to the file name)
-7. Update the last updated date in /guidelines/includes/footer.php to the current date